alpinenetworks/.github/profile/README.md

 > build their own resilient, sustainable communication systems.
 We
 > promote low-power, offline-first tools like mesh networks, local data
 > centers, and BBS-style messaging to support self-sufficiency, local
-> autonomy, and digital resilience—free from commercial dependencies.
+> autonomy, and digital resilience, free from commercial dependencies.

 In a world where global connectivity is often driven by commercial interests, we believe that **local communities**, especially those in